 The Importance of A Well Maintained Foundation

 Your foundation provides the base to your whole South Jersey home, and it establishes the structural support for the rest of the building.
 If the foundation of your New Jersey home is compromised, the problems will carry through to the upper floors and main living spaces.
-It is important to dedicate some time to regularly inspect the condition of your foundation.
+It is important to dedicate some time to regularly inspect the condition of your foundation and look for any signs of foundation damage.
 You should always be vigilant of signs that predict foundation problems.

 For basement and crawl space homes, poor drainage and hydrostatic pressure is often the leading cause.
 As pressure builds beneath the surface around the basement or crawl space, force is excreted on walls that lead to cracked and/or bowing walls.
 These areas leave the basement vulnerable to unwanted water intrusion and invite unwelcome leaks and water problems.